-I love juicing, don’t get me wrong.
-A lot of the time what happens when people go on a juice cleanse is that they struggle for three to five days, or even a week, to stay on the cleanse and are so hungry by the last day that they overeat once they have made it to the end or even cheat throughout.
-This creates shock in your system as it is getting purified, and then it is overwhelmed with “bad” food.
-My recommendation is to incorporate fresh juices into your everyday life, or juice once a week, or monthly, whatever suits you best.
-Juices should be mostly veggie, adding too much fruit will create a high sugar content that can spike your insulin levels.
+I love juicing; don’t get me wrong.
+When people go on a juice cleanse, they struggle for three to five days (or even a week) to stay on the cleanse, and they are so hungry by the last day that they overeat.
+This creates shock in your system, as it’s getting purified, and then it’s overwhelmed with “bad” food.
+My recommendation is to incorporate fresh juices into your everyday life or juice once a week, monthly, or whatever suits you best.
+Juices should be mostly veggie-based, as adding too much fruit will create a high sugar content that can spike your insulin levels.
 Juicing should be part of a lifestyle change, not a diet.

 Our body weight fluctuates every day.
-If you are being careful with what you are eating and exercising as well, you will lose weight.
-One thing to remember is that muscles are heavier than fat, so if you are exercising and notice that you weigh more, do not panic!
+If you’re being careful with what you are eating and exercising as well, you will lose weight.
+One thing to remember is that muscles are heavier than fat, so if you are exercising and notice that you weigh more, don’t panic.
 Stressing about the number on the scale will not get you anywhere and could demotivate you.
-Weigh yourself every two weeks to a month and use a measurement tape to track your progress.
+Weigh yourself every two weeks to a month, and use a measuring tape to track your progress.

 Eating well goes hand in hand with exercising.
-The reality is that if you want to lose weight you need to be burning more calories a day than you are ingesting.
+The reality is that if you want to lose weight, you need to burn more calories a day than you are ingesting.
 Eating a burger and fries just because you worked out doesn’t make sense.
-You will not have burnt enough calories.
+You may actually not have burnt enough calories.
 Eat a diet full of whole grains, healthy fats, lean protein and vegetables for best results with exercise.

 Follow Alicia Rountree on Instagram @aliciarountree.
 Plus, read more articles from Alicia Rountree on Byrdie.com here.